Proof of Funds Alternatives: Fixed Deposits vs. Bank Statements

 Using Fixed Deposit for Proof of Funds

-Fixed deposits are lump sum amounts deposited with a bank for a predetermined period offering fixed returns.
+Fixed deposits are lump-sum amounts deposited with a bank for a predetermined period, offering fixed returns.
 They usually come with penalties for early withdrawals, unless the FD is structured to allow instant liquidation.
-Fixed deposits can be used as an additional method to strengthen your proof of funds, especially if you want to show a larger financial backing or stability overtime
+Fixed deposits can be used as an additional method to strengthen your proof of funds, especially if you want to show a larger financial backing or stability over time.

 Pros and Cons of Using Fixed Deposits as Proof of Funds